[Discontinued] Monitor basic cluster resources with Cloud Monitor

 Container (PaaS) Pod CPU and memory usage; network resources

-Kubernetes scheduling Working memory that affects pod scheduling decisions (dedicated to container working memory, helping distinguish container memory usage from host memory usage)
+Kubernetes scheduling Container working memory that affects pod scheduling decisions, distinguishing it from host memory usage

-At the cluster level, Cloud Monitor surfaces alerts, node counts, and pod and node resource usage across namespaces, nodes, workloads, and pods.
+At the cluster level, Cloud Monitor surfaces alerts, node counts, and resource usage across namespaces, nodes, workloads, and pods.

 Enable Cloud Monitor for an ACK cluster